cicl-stanford/voting_responsibility/README.md

 # Voting responsibility

-This repository contains the data, materials, figures, and analysis script for the paper "Predicting responsibility judgments from dispositional inferences and causal attributions" by Antonia Langenhoff, Alex Wiegmann, Joseph Y. Halpern, Joshua B. Tenenbaum and Tobias Gerstenberg
+This repository contains the data, materials, figures, and analysis script for the paper "Predicting responsibility judgments from dispositional inferences and causal attributions" by Antonia Langenhoff, Alex Wiegmann, Joseph Y. Halpern, Joshua B. Tenenbaum and Tobias Gerstenberg.

 Feel free to reach out in case you have any questions about the repository (email: [gerstenberg@stanford.edu](mailto:gerstenberg@stanford.edu)).